Oncogenic Mechanisms in AML

 Since 2014 Florian Grebien leads an independent research team at the LBI-CR and is recipient of a prestigious ERC starting grant.
 He is an expert in the functional analysis of oncogenic pathways and as of March 2017 he has 28 PubMed based publications with more than 1.100 citations.
 His google scholar profile lists an h-index of 19.

 FG did his PhD jointly supervised by Ernst Müllner of the Medical University Vienna and Hartmut Beug of the Research Institute for Molecular Pathology (IMP).
 For his post-doctoral research he joined the team of Giulio Superti-Furga at the Research Center for Molecular Medicine (CeMM), Vienna.

 Please follow the link for a full CV of Florian Grebien.

 Florian Grebien's research is funded with a start-up package from institute ressources to support the development of his independent research programme.
 Since June 2015 his research is in addition funded by the starting grant "ONCOMECHAML" from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 636855).
 In this five year project he will deploy an innovative combination of modern methods to identify key molecules that can be used as a basis for the development of new therapies.
 The reviewers of the proposal confirmed in their evaluation statement, that his approach is clinically relevant and feasibly will lead to the development of a novel concept in research.

-In addition his research is supported by the Austrian Academy of Sciences through a prestigious DOC fellowship towards Luisa Schmidt and the Austrian Research Promotion Agency (FFG) towards project #857935 entitled "Characterization of small molecules for targeted degradation of WDR5 to interfere with oncogenic MLL activity in cancer".
+In addition his research is supported by the Austrian Academy of Sciences through prestigious DOC fellowships towards Luisa Schmidt and Johannes Schmöllerl.
+Finally the Austrian Research Promotion Agency (FFG) financially supports project #857935 entitled "Characterization of small molecules for targeted degradation of WDR5 to interfere with oncogenic MLL activity in cancer".